spier/spier.github.io/_posts/2011-06-29-yql-tables-for-social-media-influence-rankings.md

 categories: [yql]
 ---

 While evaluating different available services for "Social Media Influence Ranking", I also implemented [YQL][yql] data tables for them.
-Doing that has these two major advantages:
+The services I looked at were [PeerIndex][peerindex], [Klout][klout], and [Topsy][topsy].
+Implementing the YQL tables has these two major benefits for me:

 * When creating the open data table, you have to take a detailed look at the API you are mapping to, and hence read the documentation very thoroughly.
 That in itself is a good exercise to really understand the nature of the input and output data.
 * For assessing data returned by an API, YQL is my absolute go-to-tool.
 It makes it really easy to do a lot of ad hoc queries and play with the returned data.
 Also feeding data from one API to the other is ist trivial.
 This way the exploration of the data is less time consuming and does not require any scripting.